ylaizet/hooky/README.md

-# REDCap HookY
+# HookY

-A bunch of REDCap hooks for REDCap hook framework.
+A bunch of REDCap hooks to use with REDCap hook framework.

 * regular expression validation of field values via action tags (redcap_framework_regexp_validation.php)